 COO Jobs at Columbia University with Visa Sponsorship

-COO roles at Columbia University sit at the intersection of academic mission and operational scale, spanning research administration, campus services, and institutional strategy.
+COO jobs at Columbia University sit at the intersection of academic mission and operational scale, spanning research administration, campus services, and institutional strategy.
 Columbia has a consistent record of sponsoring work visas for senior operational leaders, making it a realistic target for internationally qualified executives.

 Have you applied for this role?